There are more than 200 varieties of potatoes sold throughout the United States.

 Preferred uses: mashing, salads, steaming/boiling, frying

 White potatoes hold their shape well after cooking.
 Their delicate, thin skins add just the right amount of texture to a velvety mashed potato dish without the need for peeling.
 Grilling whites brings out a more full-bodied flavor.
 Create signature potato salads–just toss cooked white potatoes with dressings and ingredients “borrowed” from other salads, e.g., Caesar dressing and grated Parmesan; or ranch dressing, chopped egg and bacon crumbles.
-For more information, watch Potato Types and Tips: White Potatoes.
+For more information, watch Potato Types and Tips: White Potatoes below.

 Appearance: marble to large size; round or oblong shape; light tan to golden skin; yellow to golden flesh